 The American psychologist Daniel Goleman introduced the concept of Emotional Intelligence in 1995.
 According to Daniel Goleman a number of factors enable people to understand emotions and self-motivation.
 Those factors are for example the feeling brain, self-awareness, self-control and enthusiasm.

-Emotional Intelligence is measured by the EQ-index and is a supplement to the traditional IQ.
-Emotional Intelligence also be viewed as a combination of interpersonal and intra-personal intelligence.
+Emotional Intelligence (EI) is measured by the EQ-index and is a supplement to the traditional IQ.
+EI also be viewed as a combination of interpersonal and intra-personal intelligence.

 Emotional Intelligence test